I’m sure you’ll agree with me when I say:

 • Serve as a Health Education /Promotion Resource Person

 • Communicate, Promote and Advocate for Health and the Profession of Health Education/Promotion

-The CHES Certification exam is offered twice a year; once in April and then again in October.
+The CHES test is offered twice a year; once in April and then again in October.
 You will need to check the official website for the exact dates.